RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Bring a large pot of well-salted water to a boil.
-Cook fusilli 1 minute less than package time for a firm bite.
-Reserve pasta water; drain.
+Bring a large pot of salted water to a boil.
+Cook fusilli until al dente, reserve pasta water, then drain.

-In a blender, combine malunggay with half of the cream.
-Blend until smooth and bright green.
+Blend malunggay with half of the cream until very smooth and bright green.

-Heat olive oil in a wide pan over medium.
-Sauté minced garlic until fragrant, 30–60 seconds.
+Heat olive oil in a wide pan over medium heat.

-Pour in blended malunggay cream and remaining cream.
-Bring to a gentle boil.
+Add blended malunggay cream and remaining cream, then bring to a gentle simmer.

 11/12/2025